KinetekEnergy/vsdiat-aashray-reddy/docs/Day-4/Grid-to-Track.md

 In the routing phase, we need to convert between the grid-based routing into track-based routing.

 Grid-based routing is when we divide a region into a grid.
-We restric routing paths to the grid lines.
-The space between each grid line is the *wire pitch.* Grid-bases routing is easier to implement, but it doesn't work well for modern chip designs.
+We restrict routing paths to the grid lines.
+The space between each grid line is the *wire pitch.* Grid-based routing is easier to implement, but it doesn't work well for modern chip designs.
 This is because grid-based routing can't address complex routing challenges such as mixed-size macros and varying height/width constraints.

 Track-based routing is what most modern chips use.
 Instead of a grid, we define a set of parallel routing tracks.
 The tracks are the channels where wires will be placed.
 The dimensions of the tracks are defined by the design rules of the technology node.
 So, the dimensional information of a 130nm node will be significantly different than a 2nm node.